evekeen/fashion_search/README.md

 - `POST /api/search` - Search for products based on a query
   - Accepts: query string
   - Returns: list of product results with descriptions, prices, and links
+  - Includes search tracking and rate limiting

+## Search Tracking and Rate Limiting

+The application implements search tracking and rate limiting using Redis:

+- Each user's searches are tracked with a daily limit
+- Search data is stored in Redis with automatic expiration
+- Rate limiting is configurable via the `SEARCH_LIMIT` environment variable
+- Fallback to in-memory storage when Redis is unavailable
+- Search history is maintained for each user

+### Redis Implementation

+The Redis implementation includes:

+- Connection management with automatic reconnection
+- Search count tracking per user
+- Search history storage (last 100 searches)
+- Rate limit enforcement

 ## How It Works